0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 with a partially constructed Growth portfolio that hasn't been the case.

-This year my investment allocation has not worked in my favour, but my gut instinct is to continue to my own thing and precisely the opposite to the herd.
+This year my investment allocation has not worked in my favour, but my gut instinct is to continue to my own thing and follow the herd into ETFs.